ProactiveNode/Ansible/README.md

 # Ansible
-This repo will be dedicated to creating ansible playbooks and improving upon them.
+This repo will be dedicated to creating Ansible playbooks.
+These playbooks can vary from installing packages on Ubuntu machines to configuring services.